Woodward Addresses Criticism That He Should've Detailed Trump Interviews Earlier

 More than 190,000 Americans have now died from the coronavirus.

-Said Woodward to Kelly: "If there's a tragedy in all of this and I think there is, it's that Trump who said, 'I wanted to play it down, because I didn't want to create a panic.'
-And my study of nine presidents, 20% of the presidents we've had, and the history before that is when the country is told the truth, they don't panic."
+Woodward told Kelly: "If there's a tragedy in all of this, and I think there is, it's that Trump, who said, 'I wanted to play it down, because I didn't want to create a panic.'
+And my study of nine presidents — 20% of the presidents we've had, and the history before that — is when the country is told the truth, they don't panic."

 Woodward reflected on another call from Trump, in early April, in which he hung up "feeling worried for the country."